Drawings Photos Recordings Train Info.

 Scanners

-I resisted converting to a digital camera right up to 2007.
-None of the digital cameras I had tried up to 2007 could offer the performance and consistency that I was obtaining with the Chinon GS-7 camera and good film.
+At one point, I was firmly convinced of the superiority of 35mm film over digital cameras.
+I resisted converting to digital up to 2007, since none of the digital cameras I had tried could offer the performance and consistency that I was obtaining with 35mm film and the Chinon GS-7 camera.
 Chief among my concerns were the slower response times, questionable colours and limited dynamic range I had experienced with early digital cameras.
-Full-resolution scans of good 35mm film were offering clarity similar to a 6- to 8-megapixel digital image, which at one time was beyond the range of consumer cameras.
+With 2400 DPI scans of good 35mm film, I was getting clarity similar to a 6 or 8 megapixel digital image, which at the time was beyond the range of consumer cameras.

 Film Types

 The standard film I used from 1993 to 2004 was Kodak MAX 400.
 Starting in 2004, I experimented with other films after the Chinon camera and the HP film scanner revealed the grain of Kodak MAX 400.
-My final choice (up to late 2007) was Fujicolor Superia Reala 100.
-Check the section below to see the results of the film types I've tried.
+My final choice (from 2005 to late 2007) was Fujicolor Superia Reala 100, after which I converted to digital.